kubernetes-sigs/cloud-provider-azure/site/content/en/topics/loadbalancer.md

 Please note that

 * When `loadBalancerSourceRanges` have been set on service spec, `service.beta.kubernetes.io/azure-allowed-service-tags` won't work because of DROP iptables rules from kube-proxy.
 The CIDRs from service tags should be merged into `loadBalancerSourceRanges` to make it work.
-* When `allocateLoadBalancerNodePorts` is set to `true`, ensure the following conditions are met:
+* When `allocateLoadBalancerNodePorts` is set to `false`, ensure the following conditions are met:
   * Set `externalTrafficPolicy` to `Local`.
   * And enable the FloatingIP feature by either not setting annotation `service.beta.kubernetes.io/azure-disable-load-balancer-floating-ip`, or setting its value to false.